Single Pair Ethernet Standards: Is Structured Cabling Dead?

 The complexity of requirements, systems potential and options available for structured cabling will harken to the heydays of the ’90s, where structured cabling was considered theoretically and practically as a profession – not merely as a commodity to be provided without active engagement.

 With the advancement of networking protocols and applications, and the growth and evolution of IoT, we are seeing the end of the structured cabling world we’ve known so well for the past 30 years.

 I, for one, look forward to the future of structured cabling and the ability it will have to service the new technologies available today, on the horizon for tomorrow and even technology we can’t dream of yet.

 Want to learn more about what’s on the horizon for single-pair Ethernet?
-Make sure to subscribe to our blog updates!
 To learn more about specifying your next structured cabling project, watch our recent webinar: How to Specify a Cabling Infrastructure Project.